census-instrumentation/opencensus-website/content/quickstart/java/metrics.md

 To exit out of the application, hit `ctrl + c` on your keyboard.

-From here on out, we will be rewriting sections of `Repl.java` and `pom.xml`.
+From here on out, we will be rewriting sections of `src/main/java/io/opencensus/metrics/quickstart/Repl.java` and `pom.xml`.

 You can recompile and run the application after editing it by running this command: